archaeojsc/archaeojsc.github.io/index.md

 The code in this repository is very rough for now.
 I'll clean them up into formal scripts as I have time.

+Currently available:

+* Summarization utility functions for artifact counts, find depths, and temporally diagnostic dates using `tidyverse`
+* Experiments with creating mixture distributions (using `mixdist`) for temporally diagnostic artifact dates comprised of the independent uniform distributions for each artifact type.
+Working on bootstrap estimates.
+* Example automation code for generating standardized summaries for different artifact categories and spatial units for use in reports, piped to markdown tables using `tidyverse`.
+Incorporate spatial data pulled form ESRI shapefiles with `terra` and `sf`.

 ---